Grandparents: Models, Mentors and Memory-Makers

 Grandparents Build Memories

 Grandparents are ideal memory-makers.
 By spending time and mentoring their grandchildren, they can build valuable memories that will last a lifetime.
 They don’t need a trip to Disneyland to do so, but they do need a willingness to share their time and talent.
 If you are a grandparent who wants to try something new, birthdays and holidays are opportune times.
-Consider making a birthday banner which the grandkids might even help create.
+Consider making a birthday banner that the grandkids might even help create.
 Make one-of-a-kind personalized birthday cards with a picture of the birthday child.
 Give gift certificates for overnights at grandma’s and grandpa’s house or a special date.
 Write a letter to your grandchild explaining your excitement when he or she was born.
 Take your grandchild on a memorable trip or adventure for a milestone birthday.

 Organizing an annual cousins’ camp or family reunion at the grandparents’ house or an away-place is a sure way to build memories.
 Design a family T-shirt for everyone, establish special games and activities such as a scavenger hunt, bingo game or tug-of-war that can be repeated year after year.
 Make special foods.